carlcraig/navigator-detect.js/README.md

 Allows for conditional css by adding classes to the html element.

-Provides an easy to use api to perform conditional javascript based on the detected navigator.
+Provides an easy to use object to perform conditional javascript based on the detected navigator.

 This script is inspired by [Mobile-Detect](https://github.com/serbanghita/Mobile-Detect) for PHP and [device.js](https://github.com/matthewhudson/device.js)